 1. Inspire surprise and delight

-Dollar Shave Club continues their viral dominance by encouraging their users to share unboxing pictures via social media, rewarding the best picture tagged with #UnboxDSC with a free t-shirt.
+Dollar Shave Club continues their viral dominance by encouraging their users to share unboxing pictures via multiple social media channels, rewarding the best picture tagged with #UnboxDSC with a free t-shirt.

 These customers are spreading the word for them.
 It’s honest to goodness virality – not the kind that makes an overnight splash, but the kind that builds incrementally over time.

-Implementing a solid referral marketing program just amplifies surprise and delight by rewarding people for sharing, turning customers into brand advocates and incentivizing them to spread the word.
+Implementing a solid referral marketing program just amplifies surprise and delight the customer base by rewarding people for sharing, turning customers into brand advocates and incentivizing them to spread the word.

 2. Create a connection through stories